 Aultman College may at any time require the withdrawal of a student when it is believed that such action is in the best interest of the institution or the student.
-The withdrawal could take place as a result of a student's conduct, academic standing, or general influence that Aultman considers undesirable, either for the student's sake or the sake of the College.
+The withdrawal could take place as a result of a student's conduct, academic standing, or general influence that Aultman considers undesirable, either for the student's sake or the sake of the college.
 Such action will take place only after careful consideration of pertinent information.

-- 1. A student can be Administratively Withdrawn including, but not limited to the following circumstances: - a.
-Lack of attendance as defined by not attending by the last day to add/drop as defined by the academic calendar - b.
-Inappropriate conduct as defined by college policies - c.
-Unsafe Clinical Performance as defined by program standards
+- A student can be Administratively Withdrawn including, but not limited to the following circumstances: - 1.
+Lack of attendance. - 2.
+Inappropriate conduct as defined by college policies. - 3.
+Unsafe clinical performance as defined by program standards. - 4.
+Mid semester dismissals. - Students who are Administratively Withdrawn will have a W/ AW grade on the transcript for that/those course(s).